Bone Tumors and Soft Tissue Tumors

 • Physical and occupational therapy

 Some children may need crutches or other adaptive equipment after surgery.
-Our occupational therapists (OTs) help your child learn to use equipment or prosthesis.
+Our occupational therapists (OTs) help your child learn to use equipment.
 The OT can show your child new ways to do tasks of daily life, if needed.

 Treating Cancerous Soft Tissue Tumors

 For a malignant soft tissue tumor (soft tissue sarcoma), treatment often depends on where the tumor is.
-Most children have surgery to remove the tumor, as well as chemotherapy and radiation.
+Most children have surgery to remove the tumor, as well as and .

 • Chemotherapy